buditanrim/buditanrim.github.io/_posts/2021-06-21-side-effect-of-ab-testing.md

 <center class="m-b-s m-t-s">* * *</center>

-**The team lost its product vision.** The group becomes very focus on small iterations or improvements.
+**The team lack of product vision.** The group becomes very focus on small iterations or improvements.
 Since A/B testing is so certain, they create more experiments, wondering how to increase the metrics or KPI for each quarter.
 They keep doing this without knowing what the real value they want to deliver to customers.

 **The team loses its ability to make a decision.** They rely on the data too much to make the decisions.
 I’ve seen designers and product managers who can’t make a simple decision like, “Should we put the entry point here or there?”
 Then, they set a three weeks A/B testing.
 Ridiculous.